nsheils/til/posts/to-create-stacked-and-grouped-bar-charts.md

 summary: ""
 ---

-I want to create bar charts that are stacked (duh, this is the best kind) but I also want them grouped.
+I want to create stacked bar charts (duh, this is the best kind), but I also want them grouped.
 This proved more difficult than I first expected.
 Example code as follows:

 ```python